ubc-library-rc/rdm/content/02_file_formats.md

 A dancing club in Saskatoon has kept its documents since the early 2000s.
 Recently, a club member wanted to refer back to an agenda from July 5, 2003, but was unable to open it.
 Please see the WordPerfect file below.

 Could you <a href="exercise_files/Agenda July 5th.wpd" target="_blank"> download that document </a>  and try to recover it on your machine?

 What do you notice?

 [//]: # (activity link: https://bit.ly/rdmactivity)

 <p style="margin-bottom: 25px"></p>

+---
-What are some file formats you use often?
+<b>What are some file formats you use often?</b>
 - .xls (Microsoft Excel)
 - .mp3 (for digital audio)
 - .docx (Microsoft Word)